By: Marilyn L. Davis

 However, even with the differences in posturing, attitudes, and beliefs about the severity of, or the damage done by your addictions, there are more similarities than dissimilarities among people within this phase.

 A certain percentage of you will be ready to embrace change.
-You will be noticeably relieved and ready to stop your use, self-defeating behaviors, and any criminal activities.
+You feel relieved and ready to stop your use, self-defeating behaviors, and any criminal activities.

-However, the larger percentage of people will be afraid, distrustful, and ambivalent about changes.
+However, a higher percentage of people will be afraid, distrustful, and ambivalent about changes.
 Some are only willing to give up the illegal drug use, and not make other significant changes.
 There are others who still engage in criminal thinking and behaviors whether you relapse or not.

 Relapsing and Phase One